5minds/typescript-guidelines/eslint-config-5minds-typescript/README.md

   ```

 # Faster linting
-some special rules require parserServices to be generated.
+Some special rules require `parserServices` to be generated.
 In the
 default setup, this is done be providing the `parserOptions.project`
 value.
 At the time of writing this, these are these rules: